September – October:

 BotsIQ teams work at their schools to design, machine, build, and assemble their bots.
 Teams evaluate designs and document their findings for their competition binders.
 Also during this time, teams meet with their manufacturing industry advisors to tour a manufacturing facility and interview at least one professional from the company.
 Teams from underserved areas are able to apply for additional funding support to cover expenses related to transportation to visit their industry partner.

-Teams attend their first competition and test their creations.
+In March, teams attend their first competition and test their creations.
 After the event, teams return to their schools with their findings and repair and modify their bots for the final competition.

-Teams attend the BotsIQ Finals Competition, facing the largest test of their engineering design work, and vying for the Grand Champion trophy.
+In April, teams attend the BotsIQ Finals Competition, facing the largest test of their engineering design work, and vying for the Grand Champion trophy.
 Since the Finals Competition is a double elimination event, teams are constantly diagnosing and repairing problems that come up throughout the competition.
 Documentation binders containing safety plans, engineering drawing, and system descriptions are collected and evaluated by judges.